Jenguk42/CCNA/Routing/OSPF.md

 	- This is not allowed: ![[Pasted image 20240827142529.png]]
 3. OSPF interfaces in the **same subnet** must be in the **same area**.
 	- This is not allowed: ![[Pasted image 20240827142650.png]]
-### Router ID
-A 32-bit number formatted like a dotted-decimal IP address, but can be changed.
-- Order of priority:
-	1. Manual configuration
-	2. Highest IP address on a loopback interface
-	3. Highest IP address on a physical interface